-Bartlesville Radio » News » Salvation Army Serves Crowd at Early Thanksgiving Meal
+Bartlesville Radio » News » Salvation Army Serves Thanksgiving Meal Early

 News

-Salvation Army Serves Crowd at Early Thanksgiving Meal
+Salvation Army Serves Thanksgiving Meal Early

-The Salvation Army was blessed with a crowd on today (Wednesday, November 23) when they served about 300 Thanksgiving meals at their headquarters in Bartlesville.
+The Salvation Army was blessed with a steady group of diners today (Wednesday, November 23) when they served about 300 Thanksgiving meals at their headquarters in Bartlesville.

 Captain Ian Carr issued an invitation last week for "anyone who is hungry and wants some fellowship" to come by and have lunch.
 There was a mixed crowd of singles, elderly, youth, and families with children who attended the event.
 Captain Carr was pleased with who turned up.
 You can listen to his full interview with Bartlesville radio by clicking on this LINK.